 What Happens in a Community School?

 The more time students spend at school, the more they learn.
-And so Community Schools are open after the school day and over the summer.
+And so Community Schools stay open after school and over the summer.
 During that time they may offer:

 - Music lessons